If there is an error

 "saved" will suffer eternal-torment according to the book of Revelation.
 However, Ezekiel 25 indicates that after Jesus comes

-back at the "end-time" and slaughters all humanity and then after the thousand year "millennium" followed by "Judgment-Day", if
+back at the "end-time" Jesus slaughters all humanity.
+And then, after the thousand year "millennium" - followed by "Judgment-Day"

-not selected by God, you will expire, as Satan expires, by turning into ashes from within.
+- if you not selected by God, you will expire, as Satan expires, by fire, and turning into ashes from within.

 God is documented